SixArm/assertables-rust-crate/README.md

-# Assertables: Rust crate of macros assert, assume, assure
+# Assertables: Rust crate of macros `assert` and `assure`

-This `assertables` Rust crate provides macros `assert…!`, `assume…!`, `assure…!`, all for runtime reliability checking, and all described below.
+This `assertables` Rust crate provides macros for `assert…!` and `assume…!`, which are useful for testing and also for runtime reliability checking.
 By SixArm.com.

 Crate:
 [https://crates.io/crates/assertables](https://crates.io/crates/assure)